-Fusion protein a group of proteins that mediate the fusion of the two plasma membranes, as one of the two glycoproteins contained in the outer leaflet of the viral lipid bilayer mediates the fusion of the viral envelope with the host cell plasma membrane.
+Fusion protein is a group of proteins that mediate the fusion of the two plasma membranes, as one of the two glycoproteins contained in the outer leaflet of the viral lipid bilayer mediates the fusion of the viral envelope with the host cell plasma membrane.
 Another glycoprotein is hemagglutinin ceramidase.
 Two different proteins can be linked into a large molecule, either chemically or by the fusion of genes.
 Figure shows the fusion of two genes (BCR-ABL) to encode a recombinant oncogenic protein.

 Step 1: Determine the vectors.